openshift/origin/examples/sample-app/README.md

     immediately.

-15. *Optional:* Trigger a build of your application:
+16. *Optional:* Trigger a build of your application:
  * If you setup the GitHub webhook, push a change to `app.rb` in your ruby sample repository.
  * Otherwise you can request a new build by running:

-            $ osc start-build -n test ruby-sample-build
+            $ osc start-build ruby-sample-build

-16. Monitor the builds and wait for the status to go to "complete" (this can take a few minutes):
+17. Monitor the builds and wait for the status to go to "complete" (this can take a few minutes):

-        $ osc get -n test builds
+        $ osc get builds

     You can add the --watch flag to wait for updates until the build completes:

-        $ osc get -n test builds --watch
+        $ osc get builds --watch

     Sample output: